Here is our how-to guide to the most common trading terms in shipping.

 Free Carrier (FCA)

 Free carrier (FCA) terms mean that the seller must hand over the cargo to the first carrier nominated by the buyer.
-In practical terms, this would mean that the seller is responsible for export haulage to the freight forwarder warehouse and customs clearing the cargo, and the importer is responsible for all costs after than point, including any origin charges.
+In practical terms, this would mean that the seller is responsible for export haulage to the freight forwarder warehouse and customs clearing the cargo, and the importer is responsible for all costs after that point, including any origin charges.

 Free On Board (FOB)